jqueuniet/netbox-go/apiv4_1/docs/BriefPowerPort.md

 ### NewBriefPowerPort

-`func NewBriefPowerPort(id int32, url string, display string, device BriefDevice, name string, cable NullableBriefCable, occupied bool, ) *BriefPowerPort`
+`func NewBriefPowerPort(id int32, url string, device BriefDevice, name string, cable NullableBriefCable, occupied bool, ) *BriefPowerPort`

 NewBriefPowerPort instantiates a new BriefPowerPort object This constructor will assign default values to properties that have it defined,